Skip to content

 cargo install moq-token-cli

-The binary is named moq-token.
+The binary is named moq-token-cli.

 CLI Usage